Women are much more sensitive about their weight than men on college.

 We're on the way.

-We can't give up to this.
+We can't give up today.

-The Democrats, as far as I'm concerned, that liberal mentality is a foregone conclusion that they are going to lose.
+Democrats, as far as I'm concerned, that liberal mentality is a foregone conclusion that they are going to lose.

 They are outdated.

-Their their attitude is blase.
+Their attitude is blasé.

-They can't put it into motion and they have no plan.
+They can't put it into motion, and they have no plan.

-He made reference, by the way, to um something we discussed in the first hour of the program today, and that is the Washington Post has a story out there.
+He made reference, by the way, to something we discussed in the first hour of the program today, and that is the Washington Post has a story out there.

 It's inexplicable.